the-events-calendar/the-events-calendar/readme.txt

 = 3.6.1 =

-* Fix minification issues.
+* Fixed some JS/CSS minification issues
+* Fixed an issue where the "Hide From Event Listings" checkbox was not hiding events from Month view
 * Incorporated updated Greek translation files, courtesy of Yannis Troullinos
-* Fixed an issue where the "Hide From Event Listings" checkbox was not hiding events from Month view

 = 3.6 =